Segmented Toggle in React Native

 This is the same code as above but with a few tweaks:

-is used instead ofleftSegment
+option 2replacesoptions 1rightSegmentis used instead ofleftSegment

 rightSegment